 An eight mile stretch of SR 415 was widened to four lanes from SR 46 and Lake Mary Boulevard north to Deltona.
 Split between three sections, initial work started in July 2012 on SR 415 between Reed Ellis Road and Acorn Lake Road.
 Construction on the highway southwest to SR 46 commenced in early October 2012.2 The $81 million project included building a new span for SR 415 south across the St. Johns River, and refurbishing the original northbound bridge.3 The new lanes opened to the south by February 2015, and to the north by Deltona by late 2015.
 Overall work was complete in spring 2016.4

-The new bridge for Florida 415 south across the St. Johns River was built in the footprint of the abandoned 1947-span.
-Construction of the replacement included a realignment of Seminole County 415 (Celery Avenue) south to a new intersection with Florida 415.4
+The new bridge for SR 415 south across the St. Johns River was built in the footprint of the abandoned 1947-span.
+Construction of the replacement included a realignment of Seminole County 415 (Celery Avenue) south to a new intersection with SR 415.4

 - "Douglas Stenstrom."
 Orlando Sentinel, The (FL), June 27, 2010.